birthdates/Video-To-Minecraft/README.md

 This plugin targets the 1.16 Bukkit API

+# Prerequisites
+* FFMPEG installed to your path

 # Commands

 * `/watch <video>` - This command searches for a video in the plugin's data folder (`plugins/VideoToMinecraft`) and